-It can be tough to tell whether the pain's being caused by something simple or more serious.
-But these are 13 common reasons for it.
+It can be tough to tell whether having cramps without a period is caused by something simple or more serious.
+But there are common reasons for cramping without your period.

 What it is: You get long-term (chronic) swelling and irritation in different parts of your digestive tract.
 It happens when something goes haywire in your immune system.
 It isn’t the same as irritable bowel syndrome (IBS).
 Crohn's can affect any part of your digestive tract (including your mouth).
 Ulcerative colitis involves only the large intestine (colon).

 What the cramps feel like: It depends on the type of IBD you have.
 With Crohn's, you’ll feel cramps and pain in the right lower or middle parts of your belly.
 They can be mild to severe.
 If you have ulcerative colitis, the cramps will be on the lower left side of your stomach.

 Other symptoms: Which ones you have depend on the specific type of IBD.
 They include:

 Feeling that your bowels aren’t completely empty after you go